Entanglement, defects, and $T\bar{T}$ on a black hole background: Introduction

 In \cite{Deng:2023pjs,Deng:2024dct}, the authors computed the entanglement entropy for bipartite pure states using both the island and the DES formula within a cut-off AdS$_3$ spacetime truncated by an EOW brane.
 This setup involves two boundaries- an EOW brane characterizing the AdS/BCFT correspondence, and a finite cut-off surface that arises due to $T\bar{T}$ deformed theories.
 These surfaces differ fundamentally due to the distinct boundary conditions imposed and introduce subtleties in the standard AdS/BCFT correspondence, which require careful analysis.
 In the boundary description, this construction is equivalent to a $T\bar{T}$ deformed BCFT$_2$ obtained via partial dimensional reduction of the braneworld gravity glued to a non-gravitating CFT with $T\bar{T}$ deformation \cite{Deng:2023pjs}.

-In \cite{Deng:2020ent}, the proposed duality between the island formula and the DES prescription has been verified for simple braneworld models where the induced geometry on the EOW brane was Poincaré AdS$_2$ and the BCFT was on a flat and non-gravitating background.
+In \cite{Deng:2020ent}, the proposed duality between the island formula and the DES prescription has been verified using the entanglement entropy for simple braneworld models where the induced geometry on the EOW brane was Poincaré AdS$_2$ and the BCFT was on a flat and non-gravitating background.
+Further verification of this duality using mixed state entanglement measures like the entanglement negativity and the reflected entropy was subsequently carried out in \cite{Basu:2022reu, Shao:2022wrm, Li:2021dmf}, and for $T\bar{T}$ deformed scenarios in \cite{Deng:2023pjs,Deng:2024dct, Basu:2024xjq}.
 However, it is crucial to verify this duality in more general settings where the induced metric on the brane and the BCFT background might not be so simple.
 In \cite{Wang:2021xih} the authors considered a gravitational FRW cosmology on the EOW brane coupled to a flat CFT on the asymptotic boundary, and verified the equivalence between the island and the DES prescriptions using the entanglement entropy.